 Ok, it’s not quite Endless Ocean, but Abzu is a close second.
 Abzu lets you float gently around the ocean as a diver discovering many species of fish, whales, and sharks as you go.

 Everyone loves an idle clicker game, and Tap Tap Fish is a perfect choice for those who also like the ocean and all the friends you can find in it.
-Starting with an empty, lonely coral reef, you can populate it with bright and bountiful creatures from shrimp to whales.
+Imagine it: a full, reef-sized aquarium right on your phone.